PHenwood/fta-dataplatform/azure-sql-database/articles/6-restore-deleted-database.md

 * Click OK to start the restore.

 >**NOTE**
-> You can't change the point in time for teh restore, it will restore the database to the last know backup point, which will be the time at which the database was deleted.
+> You can't change the point in time for the restore, it will restore the database to the last known backup point, which will be the time at which the database was deleted.